 The engineering curricula are very demanding, and transfer applicants must have a good record in mathematics and science.
 Thus, all students who wish to transfer into the College of Engineering should contact the Assistant Dean for Undergraduate Affairs (302-831-8659) to discuss curriculum requirements and transfer policies before beginning the application process.

-Students at the University of Delaware who wish to transfer into a major within the College of Engineering must make a formal request to the appropriate engineering department.
-This request may be made using a web-based form
+Students at the University of Delaware who wish to transfer into a major within the College of Engineering must make a formal request to the appropriate engineering department by May 1 for entrance in the Fall semester or by December 1 for entrance in the Spring semester.
+The student should contact the department office well in advance of these deadlines to determine the specific information which must be included in the application.

-Students from outside the University of Delaware who wish to transfer into the College of Engineering must make a formal application through the University Admissions Office.
+Students from outside the University of Delaware who wish to transfer into the College of Engineering must make a formal application through the University Admissions Office by March 1 for entrance in the Fall semester or by November 15 for entrance in the Spring Semester.